ciscoheat/deepstate/README.md

     final json : ds.ImmutableJson;
 }

-// Create a Contained Immutable Asset class by extending DeepState<S, T>,
-// where S is the asset type, and T is the type of your program state. class CIA extends DeepState<CIA, State> {}

 // And a Main class to use it. class Main {
     static function main() {
-        // Instantiate your Contained Immutable Asset with an initial
+        // Create a Contained Immutable Asset class by instantiating DeepState<T>
-        // state.
-        var asset = new CIA({
+        // where T is the type of your program state.
+Pass an initial state to it. var asset = new DeepState<State>({
             score: 0,
             player: {
                 firstName: "Wall",